-- A cover sheet with: - o the title of your paper - your names - o the course number, course title, and semester - An introduction, with your underlined thesis statement, providing an overview of the topic and the paper. - Three or more sections (with headings) containing the report and significance of the findings. - A conclusion and summary section including suggestions for follow-up information. - A complete list of cited references organized by author, including all citation info.
+- A cover sheet with: - the title of your paper - o your names - the course number, course title, and semester - Use 1'' margins on all pages. - Number each page. - An introduction, with your underlined thesis statement, providing an overview of the topic and the paper. - Three or more sections (with headings) containing the report and significance of the findings. - A conclusion and summary section including suggestions for follow-up information. - A complete list of cited references organized by author, including all citation info.